wesleygomersall/Demultiplex/notes.md

 ## 2024-07-29

 ### (Assignment 1: Part 1) – Quality Score Distribution per-nucleotide
-Create a python script [mean_qual_fq.py](./mean_qual_fq.py) to generate per base mean of quality scores for each file: read1, read2, index1, and index2.
+Create a python script [mean_qual_fq.py](./Assignment-the-first/mean_qual_fq.py) to generate per base mean of quality scores for each file: read1, read2, index1, and index2.
 This is the same thing I did in part 1 of PS4 in Bi621 (no variance necessary in this plot).
 I cannot use a 2-dimensional array in numpy to calculate this because there wont be enough memory!
 Link all 4 plots generated into markdown file `./Assignment-the-first/Answers.md`.

+I made a slurm script [demultiplexp1.sh](./Assignment-the-first/demultiplexp1.sh) to run this job.
+[Output](./Assignment-the-first/slurm-XXXX.out)

 Create unit tests: 4 fastq files input (at least 1 entry of each: dual matched, index-hopped, unknown index), at least 6 fastq files output (R1.fq and R2.fq for each type of entry).
 Differently-barcoded reads should end up in different fastq files.